ARTICLE 1 Name

 - Maintain a record during the year of the qualified persons for positions of leadership.

-- For the election of regional directors the nominating committee will work with state and/or regional auxiliaries and members to recruit candidates for Regional Director.
+- For the election of Regional Directors, the nominating Committee will work with state and/or regional auxiliaries and members to recruit candidates for Regional Director.
 Members will have the opportunity to nominate a regional director candidate from their respective region.
 All names of nominees who consent to accept the position and complete an information form will go on the Regional Director ballot.
-The ballots for each region electing a director will be mailed to the current official list of members in hose regions and members will only vote for nominees in their region.
+The ballots for each region electing a director will be mailed to the current official list of members in those regions and members will only vote for nominees in their region.
 The nominee receiving the largest number of votes shall be elected.
-The nominating committee chair is responsible for issuing and counting the returned ballots.
+The nominating Committee Chair is responsible for issuing and counting the returned ballots.
 The regional director ballots and returned ballots may be provided by U.S. mail, electronic methods or such other method as approved by the Board.

-- At the appointed time for the election of the officers, the Chairman shall read the report of the Nominating Committee to the members.
+- At the appointed time for the election of the Officers, the Chair shall read the report of the Nominating Committee to the members.
 The President shall call for nominations from the floor (per Robert's Rules of Order).

 - There shall be a separate account maintained at a bank in St. Joseph, Missouri, in the name of the American Angus Auxiliary General Fund into which all money received by the Auxiliary shall be deposited providing these monies are not intended for the scholarship fund.
 This money may then be disbursed by check after an authorization of the Executive Committee.

-- The money received by the Chairman of the Ways and Means Committee shall be deposited into the General Fund.
+- The money received by the Chair of the Ways and Means Committee shall be deposited into the General Fund.